cristianfalcone/ajo/cookbook.md

 In this gourmet recipe:
 1. We define `ComponentElement` as the type of our component instance.
-2. We use `Ref<Component<Props>>` to type our component, which adds a `ref` property to its props.
+2. We use `Component<Props>` to type our component, which has a `ref` property added to its props.
-3. Inside the component, we call `props.ref(this)` to set the ref when the component mounts.
-4. We use a `finally` block to call `props.ref(null)` when the component unmounts.
-5. In the parent component, we can now use the `ref` prop to get a reference to the child component instance.
+3. In the component, we can now use the `ref` prop to get a reference to the component instance.

 This approach allows for type-safe refs that play nicely with Ajo's component lifecycle.
 It's like having a perfectly coordinated multi-course meal where each dish complements the others!

 ## Chef's Tips for Refs 👨‍🍳💡

 1. Use DOM node refs when you need to interact directly with HTML elements.
-2. Use stateful component refs when you need to access or control a child component from a parent.
+2. Use stateful component refs when you need to access or control a component instance.
-3. Always check if your refs are "fully cooked" (not null) before using them.
-4. For stateful component refs, remember to handle both the mounting (setting the ref) and unmounting (clearing the ref) phases.
-5. Use TypeScript's type inference and the provided types (`Ref<Component<Props>>`) to ensure type safety when working with refs.
+3. Use TypeScript's type inference and the provided types (`Component<Props>`) to ensure type safety when working with refs.

 By mastering these two types of refs, you'll be able to create more interactive and dynamic Ajo applications.
 It's like having two secret ingredients that can elevate your code cuisine to new heights! 🚀🍽️